Online Master's in Higher Education Administration

 Rondha Remy, M.P.A.

-Rondha Remy serves as Program Director for the business and management programs supporting and overseeing the programmatic activities of the global hospitality leadership, higher education administration, and supply chain management degree programs.
+Rondha Remy serves as Associate Director of Program Management and Data Analytics at the McDonough School of Business at Georgetown University.
+Previously, she was the Program Director for Georgetown’s master’s in higher education administration and also supported the programmatic activities of several other degree programs in the School of Continuing Studies.
 Ms. Remy has experience working in student life, college athletics, academic operations, and youth development within educational non-profit organizations.
 She holds a master’s in public administration and a B.A. in political science and sociology/anthropology from Long Island University.

 Ray Shiu, M.A.